jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-It is vitally important to know the status of your devices and to take steps to protect them from potential attacks.Device vulnerabilities in industrial control networks
+It is vitally important to know the status of your devices and to take steps to protect them from potential attacks.

+Device vulnerabilities in industrial control networks
-Vulnerable: 78%46%
+Vulnerable: 78%

+46%
 32%
 Total devices with
 CVEs that cannot